Axect/Zellaygen/README.md

 ## Example

-Generated yaml file from default `template.toml` is as follow.
+Generated yaml file from default `config_template.toml` is as follow.

 ```yaml
 ---